Spreading Clean Beauty

 Natural ingredients: why consumers want healthy beauty

-With this in mind, the important thing for brands to know is that conscious consumers are here to stay.
-It has all to do with trends, and trends show that the demand for natural ingredients and eco-ethical products has increased by roughly 20%.
+To summarise, the important thing for brands to know is that conscious consumers are here to stay.
+It has all to do with trends, which show that the demand for natural ingredients and eco-ethical products has increased by roughly 20%.
 This trend is further emphasized by a strong decline of ‘cruel’ ingredients in beauty products (almost 40% between 2015-2018), as well as an increase in global sales of ‘animal welfare’ products (up to 11%).
-As brands start to encourage the behavior of mindful consumption, it is clear that, whether full-time or part-time, this global consumer trend looks set to rise in the short, medium and long-term.
+As brands start to encourage the behavior of mindful consumption, it is clear that, this global consumer trend looks set to rise in the short, medium and long-term.

 New Call-to-action